-I’m Emma and I live on a farm a few hours from Melbourne.
-I love making children’s portraits and stenciled artworks.
+I’m Maree and I love making children’s portraits and stenciled artworks.
 Getting out into the shed with a can of spray paint is my favourite pastime.
 (Geeky, but true.)

 I was inspired to make this project after my aunt showed me a postcard written by my grandfather when he was 5 years old (in 1906!).
 I loved the old-fashioned writing and thought it would look great as a stenciled artwork.
 It was great fun to enlarge his writing and then cut it out of paper – it looked really beautiful even as a paper stencil.